 In many instances, we’ve found that these mineral owners didn’t even know they owned minerals in the area.
 The minerals may have been passed down to them through inheritance or were reserved when landowners left the area decades ago.
 In many cases, we’ve found that there has already been a well drilled on the property, and the current well operators owe our clients money.

 Give us a call if you’ve been contacted by a mineral buyer.
 We may be able to help you too.

 Before You Consider Selling Your Mineral Rights

 Before you agree to sell mineral rights or sign any paperwork, you should consider taking the time to determine what you own.

 This information is critical in determining exactly what you should be getting paid in the sale of your minerals (we rarely recommend anybody sell their mineral rights).

-In determining exactly what lands you own, you’ll also be able to utilize the public records available at the Texas Railroad Commission to determine what kind of well production is nearby, whether a well has been permitted on your minerals, or even if a well has been drilled and is producing, but you aren’t getting paid for it.
+In determining precisely what lands you own, we will also utilize the public records available at the Texas Railroad Commission to determine what kind of well production is nearby, whether a well has been permitted on your minerals, or even if a well has been drilled and is producing, but you aren’t getting paid for it.